 - Training, resources and financial support

-- Receive child-friendly information about what they’re entitled to under the regulations
+- receive child-friendly information about what they’re entitled to under the regulations

-- Be supported to speak up if they’re not getting the care they are entitled to
+- be supported to speak up if they’re not getting the care they are entitled to

-- Have a way to capture the important things that are happening in their lives
+- have a way to capture the important things that are happening in their lives

-- Have the opportunity to find out about their potential caregiver before they go and stay with them.
+- have the opportunity to find out about their potential caregiver before they go and stay with them.

-Part Five: Supporting children during care transitions
+Part 5: Supporting tamariki during care transitions

-- Moving between different care arrangements
+- moving between different care arrangements

-- Returning home after being in care
+- returning home after being in care

-- Leaving care
+- leaving care

-- Transitioning into adulthood.
+- transitioning into adulthood.